AnastasiyaBaranovskaya/rsschool-2019Q1-cv/cv.md

-1. Anastasiya Baranouskaya
+# Anastasiya Baranouskaya
-2. Telegram/Viber/WhatsApp 8(029)367-06-48
+*Telegram/Viber/WhatsApp 8(029)367-06-48*
+## About me and my goals
-3. I want to constantly evolve.
-I love heavy mental stress.
-I like the feeling of self-satisfaction from solving complex tasks and achieving goals.
-I want to keep up with the times and the development of new technologies.
-I am a team player, but I can work on my own.
-I appreciate the opportunity to plan my schedule.
+- I want to constantly evolve.
+- I love heavy mental stress.
+- I like the feeling of self-satisfaction from solving complex tasks and achieving goals.
+- I want to keep up with the times and the development of new technologies.
+- I am a team player, but I can work on my own.
+- I appreciate the opportunity to plan my schedule.
+***
+## Professional Skills
-4. I studied languages html, css, bootstrap framework.
+I studied languages html, css, bootstrap framework.
 I can create one-page and complex sites.
 There is practical knowledge of working in programs HYSYS and MathCad.
+***
+## Education
-5. Graduated from the Belarusian State Technological University with a degree in chemical-engineer-technolog.
+Graduated from the Belarusian State Technological University with a degree in chemical-engineer-technolog.
 Passed courses cadecademy.com on HTML and CSS, took a course FructCod.com on HTML, CSS, Bootstrap, Javascript / JQUERY.
+***
+## English proficiency level
-6. Studying English began at school, then at the university a technical bias, then Streemline courses, at the moment began to study with a tutor to improve the level of conversational skills.
+Studying English began at school, then at the university a technical bias, then Streemline courses, at the moment began to study with a tutor to improve the level of conversational skills.
 I actively use mobile applications to repeat vocabulary.
-7. Example of my code:
+### Example of my code:
 <!DOCTYPE html>
 <html lang="ru">
 <head>